 Please note: the bus shown in the gallery below is one of the 34-seater coaches used on our tours for max.
 26 guests.
 For any reason, should one of these become unavailable for your tour we will endeavour to provide an equally luxurious and comfortable touring bus.

-You will be joined by a local specialist guide on a city tour of Belfast, capital of Northern Ireland.
+You will be joined by a local specialist guide on a city tour of Belfast, the capital of Northern Ireland.
 You will see and hear all about the history of this once troubled city including the murals of the Loyalist Shankill Road and Nationalist Falls Road.

 You will be joined by a local specialist guide on a city tour of Derry and the famous city walls.
 The city fortifications are among the best-preserved in Europe and were completed in 1618 to defend the city from Gaelic chieftains in Donegal.
 Standing at up to 25 feet tall and thirty feet wide, it is little wonder that these fortifications were never breached.